roustam/RAG-Resume-Assistant/README.md

 python main.py
 ```

-The application will start and open in your default browser at `http://localhost:7860`.
+The application will start and you can now reach it on your localhost at http://127.0.0.1:7860

 ## 💡 Usage